yroc/JavaProjects/README.md

 Types located outside the current class's package (exception: `java.lang` package).

 ## Compiling
+### The "location" of source (`.java`) files
+The location of a source file is important because when you wish to compile the source file (using `javac`), `javac` needs to know where it's located.
+You specify the location using the `-classpath` option.

+`javac -classpath <var>source_file_location</var> <var>source_file_name</var>`

+However, with respect to source files, there are two types of locations: *project* and *package*.
+Every source file is located in some project directory (e.g., `~/JavaProjects/src/main/java/`).
+Then within that project location, the source file is located within a package directory (e.g., `com/example/math/`).
+As an analogy, think of an object located in a room (project location), and then within that room, it may be located within a particular box (package location).

+When you compile a source file (using `javac`), you need to tell the compiler the source file's *project* location, but not its package location.
+In other words

 Important points to keep in mind:
 * `javac` is run from just outside the package directory.
 For example, from here: